fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

 Watermarks are increasing limits on which to trigger GC.
 Watchdog disarms when the last watermark is surpassed.
-It is recommended to set an extreme watermark for the last element (e.g. 0.99).
+It's recommended to set an extreme watermark for the last element (for example, 0.99).

 </dd>
 </dl>